Tanvi141/twanshell/README.md

 - `echo [arguments]`

-  - Displays the arguments in the stdout.
+  * Displays the arguments in the stdout.

-- `exit`

-  - Exit the shell.
+  * "echo" - prints empty line
+  * "echo "text"" - prints "text" (in double quotes)
+  * "echo 'text' " - prints "text" (in single quotes)
+  * "echo text" - prints the text as it is

 - `pwd`

-  - Show present working directory.
+  * Show present working directory.
+  * Takes no arguments

 - `pinfo [pid]`

-  - Display the information related to a process.
+  * Display the information related to a process.
+  * At most one argument can be provided
+  * If no argument provided, takes pid of the current process ie the shell

+- `exit`

+  * Exit the shell.

 For all the other commands the shell will fork the current process and create child process and execute the command.

 The shell can also run commands in the background.
-To do so, type `&` argument at the end of the command. (_This feature does not work with inbuilt commands_)
+To do so, type `&` argument at the end of the command. (_This feature does not work with built-in commands_)

-## Running the Shell

-1. Run the Makefile
+The home directory of the shell is the directory where the executable file is stored.

+## Explanation of Files

+- `bgfg.c`
+  * child_sig() - Called when child process dies
+  * foregrnd() - For foreground processes
+  * backgrnd() - For background processes

+- `cd.c`
+  * cd - Changes the directory

+- `echo.c`
+  * echo() - Prints arguments onto stdout

+- `headers.h`
+  * Contains all the required header files, global variables and function declarations.

+- `ls.c`
+  * ls() - Initialises variables for listing directories
+  * show() - Prints the files in directory

+- `pinfo.c`
+  * pinfo() - Prints the info of the process

-   - `make all`
+- `pwd.c`
-2. Run the executable
+  * pwd() - Print the present working directory
+  * tildconvertedpwd() - Print the command prompts
+  * tildconverter() - Replaces absolute path of home directory with ~ symbol

-   - `./twan`
+- `twanshell.c`
+  * main() - main function to initialise things and call the loop
+  * twanloop() - The loop that keeps running throughout